-Our resulting investment programme proposes a 'twin track' strategic approach, whereby demand management and leakage reduction measures are introduced first, supported by improvements in our ability to import water from other water companies and schemes that strengthen our network to make best use of our existing supplies.
-In the longer term for the Central Region we then propose to develop large strategic supply schemes, which we will develop in collaboration with other water companies and the Canal & River Trust.
+Our resulting investment programme proposes a 'twin track' strategic approach, whereby demand management and leakage reduction measures are introduced first, supported by improvements in our ability to import water from other water companies and schemes that improve the connectivity of our network to make best use of our existing supplies.
+In the longer term for the Central region we then propose to develop large strategic supply schemes, which we will develop in collaboration with other water companies and the Canal & River Trust.

 For the Central region, our Plan also includes a detailed 'adaptive strategy', which identifies how we will monitor and respond to the uncertainties that we face, along with up-front investigative activities and investments that we will undertake to ensure we can deliver any adaptations in a timely manner.
 We have economically tested the costs associated with those up-front investments to make sure that our adaptive approach represents the best long-term strategy for customers.
 The main focus of the adaptive strategy is on the timing and nature of the strategic options that we will need in the medium and long term.
-We anticipate we will require the first strategic development by 2038, but our adaptive strategy will allow us to defer that investment and hence save customers' money, if our monitoring of likely future risks concludes that it is prudent to do so.
+We anticipate we will require the first strategic development by summer 2038, but our adaptive strategy will allow us to either accelerate investment if higher growth or additional environmental reductions in Chalk abstraction are required, or defer that investment and hence save customers' money, if our monitoring of likely future risks concludes that it is prudent to do so.

 Our identification of supply side options has been carried out in collaboration with regional water industry groups such as Water Resources in the South East and Water Resources in the East, and in liaison with third party partners such as the Canal & River Trust.
-As part of our adaptive strategy we will continue to work with those partners to ensure that our plans are complementary to the wider strategic needs within the south east of England.
+As part of our adaptive strategy we will continue to work with those partners to ensure that our plans are complementary to the wider strategic needs within the South East of England.